 1. You could switch to shorter-term fixed rate deals to get lower rates of interest, although these mortgages carry more risk.

 2. You could place your property portfolio in a limited company structure.
-You would then pay corporation tax (which is lower) rather than income tax on your profits.
+With the help of a tax and accounting firm (such as federal tax resolution) and their advice, you could then pay corporation tax (which is lower) rather than income tax on your profits.
 A drawback is that your mortgage options will narrow as fewer providers will lend to a company.

 3. If your spouse pays a lower rate of tax, you could transfer ownership of one or more properties to them (taking care this does not lift them into a higher tax band).